 The Brain and Spine Institute is made up of experts in the field of neuroscience in order to bring patients the best healthcare in East Tennessee for a full range of neurological diseases and disorders.

-Calcium channel blockers are a class of medication used to treat high blood pressure.
+Calcium channel blockers are a type of medicine used to treat high blood pressure.

-Calcium channel blocker overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+Calcium channel blocker overdose occurs when someone takes more than the normal or recommended amount of this medicine.

 The specific ingredients in each type of calcium channel blocker vary.
 However, the main ingredient is called a calcium channel antagonist.
 It helps decrease the heart's pumping strength, which relaxes your blood vessels.

 Calcium channel blockers are found in these medicines, with the brand names in parentheses: